Come cambia il materasso ideale dopo i 50 anni: guida completa - JoyShop Materassi

 Precise lumbar support, not generic firmness

-There's still a lot of confusion between "support" and "firmness."
-A firm mattress doesn't support the back better: it simply holds it in a fixed position, which can be correct or incorrect depending on the person's morphology.
-Ideal lumbar support follows the natural curve of the spine, supporting the lumbar area without creating excessive pressure.
+There is still much confusion between "support" and "firmness."
+A firm mattress does not better support the back; it simply holds it in a fixed position, which can be correct or incorrect depending on the person's morphology.
+Ideal lumbar support is one that follows the natural curve of the spine, supporting the lumbar area without creating excessive pressure.

 After 50, in general, a medium mattress with good differentiated zones works better than a firm one for the vast majority of people.
 The exception is those weighing over 100 kg, who may need a medium-firm model.

 Shoulders, hips, and knees need protection.
-The mattress must be yielding enough not to create pressure points in the most prominent areas of the body, preventing tingling, reduced circulation, and localized pain upon waking.
+The mattress must be flexible enough not to create pressure points in the most prominent areas of the body, avoiding tingling, reduced circulation, and localized pain upon waking.

 High breathability